-We thus show that a node may safely accept a \block{}, a \proposal{} or transition to the next round without updating its \current{} position.
-The basic idea of these proofs will be that either a newly accepted \block{} (\proposal{}) was accepted by at least $f + 1$ honest nodes, which makes it safe, or it was accepted by less than $f + 1$ honest nodes, which makes it harmless to the safety of the system (as no quorum of $2f + 1$ \permits{} could then be achieved).
-More formally: \begin{definition} A \block{} is said to be \emph{promised}, if in any round up to (and including) the latest round, at least $f + 1$ honest nodes issued a permit for a particular position containing the \block{}. \end{definition} \begin{lemma} If a \block{} is committed, it is also promised. \end{lemma} \begin{proof} To commit a \block{}, a child \block{} must be created.
-Let round~$i$ be the first round when such a child \block{} was created.
-Thus, there must have been $2f + 1$ \permits{} for a particular position containing the \block{} in round~$i$.
-Given that at most $f$ of these \permits{} may be issued by byzantine nodes, at least $f + 1$ honest nodes must have issued a \permit{} for the same particular position in round~$i$.
+To begin with, we consider the main backbone of the \prot algorithm: the blocks. \begin{definition} A \block is said to be \textit{promised}, if in any round up to (and including) the latest round, at least $f + 1$ correct nodes issued a permit for a common position containing the \block. \end{definition} Note that this is a required criterion for a block to become committed.
+Hence, \begin{corollary} If a \block is committed, it is also promised. \end{corollary} \begin{proof} To commit a \block, a child \block must be created.
+Let round~$i$ be the first round when such a child \block was created.
+Thus, there must have been $2f + 1$ \permits for a particular position containing the \block in round~$i$.
+Given that at most $f$ of these \permits may be issued by byzantine nodes, at least $f + 1$ correct nodes must have issued a \permit for the same particular position in round~$i$.